History of Nahuatl: 1910–1980

 In 1936 the Department of Indian Affairs was created with the aim of supporting rural peoples.
 To teach the towns to read and write, young people who knew how to speak a little Spanish and their mother tongue, Nahuatl, were hired, giving them a half-year course on teaching to establish Spanish as the only language when they returned to their communities of origin.

 The Tlalocan magazine, founded by R. H. Barlow, an American expert in the Nahuatl language, and George T. Smisor, began to be published physically in 1943.
 Years later, Fernando Horcasitas, a member of the UNAM Anthropological Research Institute, took over as editor together with Ignacio Bernal.
 When the latter resigned in the VII edition, Horcasitas requested the support of Miguel León-Portilla, with whom he began to edit the magazine in the following editions, joining Karen Dakin several years later.

 In the early 1950s, R. H. Barlow and Miguel Barrios Espinosa, a Nahua educator, created the Mexihkatl Itonalama, a Mexicano-language newspaper that circulated in several towns in the states of Mexico, Puebla, and Morelos.
-In this a modern orthography appears for the first time to write the language.
+In this a new orthography appears for the first time to write the language.
 In fact, the first issue of the newspaper included a section on writing.

 The Mexihkatl Itonalama also published poems, historical essays, narratives, and even an edition of a short comedy titled Se Ixewayotl san ika se Ixpantilistli, which was originally written in the 17th century.
 The best-known narrative in this newspaper is entitled Tonatiw iwan meetstli, dictated to R. H. Barlow in 1949 by a Nahua from Miahuatlán, Puebla, named Valentín Ramírez.

 A new study and evaluation of texts in the Aztec language with a humanistic sense began with Ángel María Garibay, a Mexican philologist and historian, author of books that have served as a reference to date, among them, Historia de la literatura náhuatl, Llave del náhuatl, Poesía náhuatl, Épica náhuatl and Panorama literario de los pueblos nahuas.
 He also edited works such as the General History of the Things of New Spain by Sahagún and Diego Durán's History of the Indies of New Spain.